iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

 # TODO: explain how to interpret the summary report

 You might want to develop or simply use your own custom tests in addition to the standard bundled validation tests.
-You can use customly built tests by adding CLI arguments to determine in which ruleset folders the tool should look for IDS validation rules.
+You can add customly built tests to the validation process by adding CLI flags to determine in which ruleset folders the tool should look for IDS validation rules.
 You can find custom rule folders with the (-e, --extra-rule-dirs) flag and define rulesets with the (-r, --ruleset) flag.